oscar-stack/vagrant-pe_build/README.markdown

       `master_vm` is set and `master_vm` if `vm.hostname` is not set.
   * `version`
-    * Description: The version number of the PE Agent to install. **NOTE:** this setting is currently used only for Windows agents.
-POSIX agents will always receive the `'current'` version installed on the master.
-Support for setting the version number of POSIX agents will be added in a future release.
-    * Options: A version string, `x.y.z[-optional-stuff]`, or the string `'current'`.
+    * Description: The version number of the PE Agent to install. **NOTE:**
+      Currently, agents always receive the `'current'` version installed on the master.
+Support for setting the version number of agents will be added in a future release. * Options: A version string, `x.y.z[-optional-stuff]`, or the string
+      `'current'`.
     * Default: `'current'`.